tejaswigowda/book.programmingthecloud.com/src/fewtech/js/operators.md

 ## Logical Operators

 These operators can be used to combine 2 comparison operators.
-The operands are Boolean (or they are typecast to it if other data type).
+The operands are Boolean (or else they are typecast to Boolean).

 <div style='overflow:auto'>
 <table>